 This report was developed by the Washington Center for Nursing in collaboration with the Nursing Care Quality Assurance Commission (NCQAC).
-This report was designed to analyze existing education data to determine 1) what information is already available 2) identify gaps for future education research at the Washington Center for Nursing.
-This report has been informed by a survey of nursing workforce stakeholders in the Spring of 2021.
+The report was designed to analyze existing education data to determine 1) what information is already available about nursing students and nurse faculty.
+In particular, the diversity of nursing students and faculty 2) identify gaps for future education research at the Washington Center for Nursing.
+This report has been informed by a survey of nursing workforce interested parties in the Spring of 2021.

-The tables and charts in the report provide a trend summary across pre-licensure programs, post-licensure programs, and nurse faculty over six academic years starting in 2014 to the 2019-2020 year.
+The report provides a trend summary across pre-licensure programs, post-licensure programs, and nurse faculty over six academic years starting in 2014 to the 2019-2020 year.
 Data includes trends in the number of applicants by program and provides demographic and diversity data of students and faculty.
 While the NCQAC delivers an annual nursing program report every year, this report provides additional nursing education data and provides six-year trends across programs, students, and faculty.
-Data was analyzed using results from the annual education survey collected from Washington State-approved nursing programs.
+The main source of data was from the annual education survey collected by the NCQAC from Washington State-approved nursing programs, includes supporting data from NCQAC resources, and the National Council of State Boards of Nursing (NCSBN) with more details described in the Methodology and Limitations section later in the report.